aj-cronin/CS460Prog4/ReadMe.txt

  - Created Initial ER Diagram
  - Updated ER Diagram Based on TA Feedback
  - Tested Code on Lectura
+ - Fixed bugs and made changes to the code and SQL queries
  - Created ER Diagram / Conceptual Design section of design report